Strong Duality for a Multiple-Good Monopolist: Applying Theorem to find optimal mechanisms

+\paragraph{Summary of Beta Distributions.} Example~\ref{betaexample} shows that the optimal mechanism for two Beta distributed items offers a continuum of lotteries, thereby having infinite menu-size complexity \cite{HartN13}.
+Still, using our techniques we can obtain a succinct and easily-computable description of the mechanism.

-Working similarly to Example~\ref{betaexample}, we can obtain the optimal mechanism for many cases where the values for the two items are distributed independently according to different Beta distributions.
-Figure~\ref{fig:Betas} summarizes the optimal mechanisms for several examples.
+Working similarly to Example~\ref{betaexample}, we can obtain the optimal mechanism for broader settings of parameters.
+Figure~\ref{fig:Betas} illustrates the optimal mechanism for two items distributed according to Beta distributions with different parameters.
+The reader can experiment with different settings of parameters at~\cite{BetaLink}.